 While this is a lot of information to ingest, we assure you that taking care of the health of your website as a whole will ensure higher footfalls in the end.
 Don’t forget that each change you make goes a long way in ensuring that your visitors have a positive experience when they visit your site.
 Putting your audience first will keep them on your page longer and garner you higher leads, online or offline.
 Use the tips shared above to work on your semantic markup and we’re convinced you’re going to see positive returns on your time and energy with your optimization efforts.

-Read also Local SEO Checklist for 2017 with Infographic
+Read also Local SEO Checklist with Infographic